glyfish/glyfish.github.io/_posts/2018-09-08-metropolis_hastings_sampling.md

 The form of {% katex %}q(x,y){% endkatex %} is a {% katex %}\textbf{Normal}{% endkatex %} distribution with
 mean {% katex %}\mu=x{% endkatex %}.
 This has eliminated {% katex %}\mu{% endkatex %} as a free parameter.
-The only free parameter now is the standard deviation, {% katex %}\sigma{% endkatex %}.
-In the implementation {% katex %}\sigma{% endkatex %} is referred to as the `stepsize`.
+The only arbitrary parameter is the standard deviation, {% katex %}\sigma{% endkatex %}.
+In the implementation {% katex %}\sigma{% endkatex %} will be referred to as the `stepsize`.
 The plot below shows how {% katex %}q(x,y){% endkatex %} varies with each step in a simulation.
 The first five steps are shown for an initial condition {% katex %}X_{0}=0{% endkatex %} and `stepsize=1.0`.

 <img class="post-image" src="/assets/posts/metropolis_hastings_sampling/normal_proposal_examples.png">

-It is seen that the distribution is recentered at each step about the the previous value.
+In the plot it is seen that the distribution is recentered at each step about the the previous value.
 This behavior is a consequence of the assuming a {% katex %}\textbf{Normal}{% endkatex %} proposal distribution.
 Using another form for a proposal distribution could use a different parameterization.

 A [Rejection Sampling]({{ site.baseurl }}{% link _posts/2018-07-29-rejection_sampling.md %}) implementation
 using the same proposal and target distributions has both {% katex %}\mu{% endkatex %} and
-{% katex %}\sigma{% endkatex %} as free parameters.
-Modeling the sampling process as a Markov Chain has eliminated a parameter.
+{% katex %}\sigma{% endkatex %} as arbitrary parameters.
+Modeling the sampling process as a Markov Chain has eliminated one parameter.

 ### Implementation

 Metropolis Hastings Sampling is simple to implement.
 This section will describe an implementation in Python using libraries available in `numpy`.
 Below a sampler for {% katex %}q(x,y){% endkatex %}
-using the `numpy` `normal` random number generator is listed.
+using the `numpy` `normal` random number generator is shown.

 ```python
 import numpy